Simulated annealing: Cooling schedule

 The physical analogy that is used to justify simulated annealing assumes that the cooling rate is low enough for the probability distribution of the current state to be near thermodynamic equilibrium at all times.
 Unfortunately, the relaxation time—the time one must wait for the equilibrium to be restored after a change in temperature—strongly depends on the "topography" of the energy function and on the current temperature.
 In the simulated annealing algorithm, the relaxation time also depends on the candidate generator, in a very complicated way.
 Note that all these parameters are usually provided as black box functions to the simulated annealing algorithm.
-Therefore, the ideal cooling rate cannot be determined beforehand, and should be empirically adjusted for each problem.
+Therefore, the ideal cooling rate cannot be determined beforehand and should be empirically adjusted for each problem.
 Adaptive simulated annealing algorithms address this problem by connecting the cooling schedule to the search progress.
-Other adaptive approach as Thermodynamic Simulated Annealing, automatically adjusts the temperature at each step based on the energy difference between the two states, according to the laws of thermodynamics.
+Other adaptive approaches such as Thermodynamic Simulated Annealing, automatically adjusts the temperature at each step based on the energy difference between the two states, according to the laws of thermodynamics.